pgRouting/pgrouting/doc/depthFirstSearch/pgr_depthFirstSearch.rst

 depth-first search traversal order.
 An optional non-negative maximum depth parameter (``max_depth``) can be specified to get the results up to a particular depth.

-**Note**: The cost of an edge is not used for traversal.
-If multiple edges are adjacent to a vertex, then this algorithm traverses that edge which comes first in the ``Edges SQL``.

 **The main Characteristics are:**